 [Section 10A inserted: No. 44 of 2016 s.
 13.]

-10. Cancellation of licence
+10. Cancellation and disqualification

-(1) Any person may, at any time, make a complaint in writing to the Commissioner about the holding of a licence by a specified licensee if the complaint complies with subsection (1ab).
+(1) Any person may, at any time, make a complaint in writing to the Commissioner about the holding of a licence by a specified licensee or former licensee if the complaint complies with subsection (1a).

 (1a) For a complaint to comply with this subsection —

-(a) the complaint has to specify the licensee and the ground of the complaint; and
+(a) the complaint must specify the licensee or former licensee and the ground of the complaint; and

-(b) the ground of the complaint has to be a ground described in subsection (1).
+(b) the ground of the complaint must be a ground described in subsection (1b).

-(1b) The Commissioner may, on receiving a complaint under subsection (1) or on the Commissioner’s own initiative, make any investigation or inquiry that the Commissioner considers necessary to decide whether to make an allegation under subsection (2) —
+(1b) The Commissioner may, on receiving a complaint under subsection (1) or on the Commissioner’s own initiative, make any investigation or inquiry that the Commissioner considers necessary to decide whether to make an allegation under subsection (1c) —

-(a) on the ground that the licensee improperly obtained his licence contrary to the provisions of this Act; or
+(a) on the ground that the licensee or former licensee improperly obtained their licence contrary to the provisions of this Act; or

-(b) on the ground that the licensee has been convicted of any offence against this Act; or
+(b) on the ground that the licensee or former licensee has been convicted of any offence against this Act; or

+(ba) on the ground that the licensee or former licensee has engaged in fraudulent conduct in connection with carrying on business, or carrying out functions, under their licence; or

+(bb) on the ground that the licensee or former licensee has been negligent or incompetent in connection with carrying on business, or carrying out functions, under their licence; or

+(bc) on the ground that the licensee or former licensee has carried on business, or carried out functions, under their licence in contravention of section 20(1) or (1A); or

 (c) on any of the grounds on which the Commissioner may refuse the grant or renewal of a licence under section 9.

 (1c) If the Commissioner decides that it is appropriate to do so, the Commissioner may make an allegation to the State Administrative Tribunal that there is a ground for it to make an order under subsection (2).

-(1d) If the Commissioner decides not to make an allegation concerning a licensee about whom a complaint was made to the Commissioner under subsection (1), the Commissioner is required to notify the person who made the complaint of that decision and the reason for it.
+(1d) If the Commissioner decides not to make an allegation concerning a licensee or former licensee about whom a complaint was made to the Commissioner under subsection (1), the Commissioner must notify the person who made the complaint of that decision and the reason for it.

-(2) Where the State Administrative Tribunal, on dealing with an allegation under subsection (1c), is satisfied that any of the grounds described in subsection (1b) is proved, it may order that the licence be delivered up to the Commissioner and cancelled and that the licensee be disqualified either permanently or for such period as the Tribunal specifies in the order from holding a licence.
+(2) Where the State Administrative Tribunal, on dealing with an allegation under subsection (1c), is satisfied that any of the grounds described in subsection (1b) is proved, it may order —

+(a) in the case of a licensee —

+(i) that the licensee’s licence is cancelled and must be given to the Commissioner; and

+(ii) if the licence is cancelled — that the licensee is disqualified from holding a licence, either permanently or for a period specified by the Tribunal in the order;

+or

+(b) in the case of a former licensee — that the former licensee is disqualified from holding a licence, either permanently or for a period specified by the Tribunal in the order.

 [(3) deleted]

-(4) Where the State Administrative Tribunal makes an order under subsection (2), the Commissioner shall, as soon as practicable after the order is made, send a copy of the order to the Commissioner of Police.
+(4) Where the State Administrative Tribunal makes an order under subsection (2), the Commissioner must, as soon as practicable after the order is made, send a copy of the order to the Commissioner of Police.

-(5) During the period for which a licensee is disqualified from holding a licence he shall be deemed not to be the holder of a licence.
+(5) During the period for which a person is disqualified from holding a licence they are taken not to be the holder of a licence.

 [Section 10 amended: No. 55 of 2004 s.
-223.]
+223; No. 7 of 2022 s.
+18.]

 11. Review of Commissioner’s decision